Johhed15/Football/README.md

 # Football Viz and Modelling (UNDER WORK)

 Welcome to Football Viz and Modelling!
-This repository contains functions for visualizing football data and creating scatter plots.
+This repository contains functions for visualizing football data and in the future also for clustering and predictions!

 # Function Overview